 While these are all simple steps that can save lives, many construction companies simply don’t bother.
-They don’t put in the effort to keep their workers safe, and they take their chances that nothing will go wrong.
-This is a common theme among preventable construction accidents, and unfortunately it does not appear to be a theme that will be changing any time soon.
+They don’t put in the effort to keep their workers safe and take their chances that nothing will go wrong.
+This is a common theme among preventable construction accidents; unfortunately, it does not appear to be a theme that will change any time soon.

 8. Inadequate Training

 Construction companies cannot simply hire people and send them to work—especially in trades that require special knowledge or skills.
-They have an obligation to ensure that their employees are adequately trained, both so that they can avoid injuring themselves and so that they can avoid causing accidents that result in harm to others.
+They must ensure that their employees are adequately trained, both so that they can avoid injuring themselves and so that they can avoid causing accidents that result in harm to others.

-Unfortunately, this is yet another area where construction companies often put profits before safety.
-When workers are in training, they aren’t on the jobsite, and this means that work isn’t getting done.
-Many companies seek to limit this “lost” time as much as possible, and in some cases they will forego training entirely—especially when a project is behind schedule.
+Unfortunately, this is another area where construction companies often put profits before safety.
+When workers are in training, they aren’t on the job site, which means that work isn’t getting done.
+Many companies seek to limit this “lost” time as much as possible, and in some cases, they will forego training entirely—especially when a project is behind schedule.

 Of course, training is essential for job safety.
-This includes training regarding skilled trades, use of tools and equipment, use of safety equipment, and fall prevention.
+This includes training regarding skilled trades, using tools and equipment, safety equipment, and fall prevention.
 Without adequate training, workers don’t know when they are putting themselves (or others) at risk for injury.
 Failure to provide adequate training is a leading cause of construction site accidents, and it is a cause that is entirely preventable.

 9. Failure to Supply Appropriate Eye and Face Protection

 According to OSHA, “[t]housands of people are blinded each year from work-related eye injuries that could have been prevented with the proper selection and use of eye and face protection.”
-For this reason, OSHA regulations require that, “[e]ye and face protection . . . be provided whenever necessary to protect against chemical, environmental, radiological or mechanical irritants and hazards.”
-These include flying dust and debris, welding arcs, fumes, and other hazards that are common on construction sites.
+For this reason, OSHA regulations require that “[e]ye and face protection . . . be provided whenever necessary to protect against chemical, environmental, radiological or mechanical irritants and hazards.”
+These include flying dust and debris, welding arcs, fumes, and other common hazards on construction sites.

 Similar to ladders, OSHA regulations establish several specific requirements for eye and face protection on construction sites.
 Yet, relatively few companies come close to meeting their obligations.
-Some companies provide only basic glasses and goggles that fall far short of OSHA’s requirements, and some do not provide their workers with any eye or face protection at all.
+Some companies provide only basic glasses and goggles that fall far short of OSHA’s requirements, and some do not provide their workers with eye or face protection.

 10. Machinery Failures and Missing Machine Guarding

-“Moving machine parts have the potential to cause severe workplace injuries, such as crushed fingers or hands, amputations, burns, or blindness.
+“Moving machine parts can cause severe workplace injuries, such as crushed fingers or hands, amputations, burns, or blindness.
 Safeguards are essential for protecting workers from these preventable injuries.”
-As a result, OSHA requires that, “[a]ny machine part, function, or process that may cause injury [on a construction site] must be safeguarded.”
+As a result, OSHA requires that “[a]ny machine part, function, or process that may cause injury [on a construction site] must be safeguarded.”

-The safety failures that often lead to machinery-related accidents are similar to the types of failures discussed above.
-From inadequate maintenance to ignoring safety concerns entirely, numerous issues can (and do) lead to machinery accidents on construction sites ranging from large commercial buildings to single-family homes.
+The safety failures that often lead to machinery-related accidents are similar to the failures discussed above.
+From inadequate maintenance to ignoring safety concerns, numerous issues can (and do) lead to machinery accidents on construction sites ranging from large commercial buildings to single-family homes.

-When construction companies put their workers at risk unnecessarily, workers and their families can seek financial compensation under Florida law.
+When construction companies unnecessarily put their workers at risk, workers and their families can seek financial compensation under Florida law.
 If you believe you may have a claim for a construction site accident in South Florida, we encourage you to contact us for a free, no-obligation consultation.

 Schedule a Free, No-Obligation Consultation at Silva & Silva

 Our lawyers have helped many individuals and families in South Florida recover financial compensation for serious and fatal construction site accidents.
-To discuss your legal rights with an experienced construction accident lawyer in confidence, please call 305-445-0011 or request an appointment online today.
+To confidently discuss your legal rights with experienced construction accident lawyer, please call 305-445-0011 or request an appointment online today.